What is a Binding Financial Agreement?

 How can our family lawyers help?

 We have been assisting individuals and families for over 100 years, with offices in Perth, Joondalup, Mandurah, Bunbury and Albany.
-Our family lawyers have the resources, experience, and expertise to help you draft an enforceable BFA.
+Our family law team have the resources, experience, and expertise to help you draft an enforceable BFA.
 For more information about how we can assist you, or arrange a confidential discussion, please visit our contact page to submit an enquiry or reach out to your preferred office directly.

 A BFA cannot be ignored because it removes a property settlement matter from the Family Court’s jurisdiction.
 If you separate and you agree to a property settlement which is different from the terms of the BFA, you and your partner need to terminate the existing BFA.